Shawn Haviland: Oakland Athletics

-Haviland was assigned to A's affiliate team the Vancouver Canadians.
-In 2009, Haviland played for the Kane County Cougars.
+Haviland was assigned to A's Low–A affiliate team, the Vancouver Canadians.
+In 2009, Haviland played for the Single–A Kane County Cougars.

-In 2010, he played for the Sacramento River Cats and the Stockton Ports.
+In 2010, he played for the Triple–A Sacramento River Cats and the High–A Stockton Ports.
 Haviland's pitching ranked in the top in the A's farm system during the 2010 Oakland Athletics season.
 Haviland had the most strikeouts of all A's minor leaguers with 169 strikeouts.
-Between 2011 and 2014, Haviland remained in the A's farm system, playing for the Midland RockHounds and the Stockton Ports.
+Between 2011 and 2014, Haviland remained in the A's farm system, playing for the Double–A Midland RockHounds and the High–A Stockton Ports.